-Bale departs and it's the day Wales dreaded
+'Bale departs - the day Wales dreaded'

 To rewatch showreels of his goals for Tottenham is to be mesmerised by a heady cocktail of supreme athleticism, mazy dribbling and outlandish long-distance shooting.

-At Real Madrid, his goals were as awe-inspiring as they were important, from the audacious run from his own half in the 2014 Copa del Rey final win over Barcelona to the jaw-dropping overhead kick against Liverpool that clinched victory in the 2018 Champions League final, one of the greatest goals in the competition's history.
+At Real Madrid, his goals were as awe-inspiring as they were important, from the audacious run from his own half in the 2014 Copa del Rey final win over Barcelona to the jaw-dropping overhead kick against Liverpool that helped clinch victory in the 2018 Champions League final, one of the greatest goals in the competition's history.

 - Bale retires aged 33